pspdev/pspdev.github.io/README.md

 make
 </pre>

-<p>This will result in an EBOOT.PBP file in the build directory.
-Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.</p>
+This will result in an EBOOT.PBP file in the build directory.
+Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.

-<p>More libgu examples can be found <a href="https://github.com/pspdev/pspsdk/tree/master/src/samples/gu" target="_blank">here</a>.</p>
+More libgu examples can be found <a href="https://github.com/pspdev/pspsdk/tree/master/src/samples/gu" target="_blank">here</a>.

 </details>
 </p>